ctrivinoe/examplePersonalWeb/README.md

 # Example Personal Web - HTML5 & CSS3
-_Project developed for the Platzi Web Development course_
+_Project developed for the Platzi Web Development course.
+(First course to learn HTML5 and CSS3)._
+⛔ Not responsive 📵

 ## Deployment 🚀🌐
 _You can visit the page at:_